Endoglycosidase: Applications and potential uses

 There has been great potential shown in the use of endoglycosidase enzymes undergoing mutagenesis.
 This new mutated enzyme when exposed to the proper compounds will undergo oligosaccharide synthesis and will not hydrolyze the newly formed polymer chains.
 This is an extremely useful tool, as oligosaccharides have a great potential for use as therapeutics.
 For example, globo H hexasaccharide will indicate cancer related malignant cell transformation in the breast, prostate and ovaries.

 Endoglycosidases also have potential application in fighting autoimmune diseases such as arthritis and systemic lupus erythematosus.
-In 2008, a team of researchers demonstrated that injection of endgoglycosidase S “efficiently removes the IgG-associated sugar domain in vivo and interferes with autoantibody-mediated proinflammatory processes in a variety of autoimmune models.”
+In 2008, a team of researchers demonstrated that injection of endoglycosidase S “efficiently removes the IgG-associated sugar domain in vivo and interferes with autoantibody-mediated proinflammatory processes in a variety of autoimmune models.”
 Clearly the manipulation and mutation of this enzyme holds great promise for being able to fight a variety of diseases in the body.